Note: You must be an administrator of Policy Packs to carry out these actions.

 On the ‘Policy Packs Administration’ page, identify the column for the project that you would like to edit.

-Click the boxes, to enable or disable for the policies that you would like to the individual policy pack.
+Click the boxes, to enable or disable the policies that you would like to the individual policy pack.